larics/mrs_crazyflies_exp/README.md

 ```
 git clone https://github.com/larics/docker_files.git
 ```
-And follow the setup instructions  on [this link](https://github.com/larics/docker_files/tree/master/ros2/ros2-iron/crazyflies-real-world).
+And follow the setup instructions  on [this link](https://github.com/larics/docker_files/tree/master/ros2/ros2-jazzy/crazyflies).
 This docker automatically clones and builds ROS2 mrs_crazyflies_exp package.

 ### 2) Manual installation (if you already have ROS2 installed)
-> We are assuming that you have ROS2 Humble or Iron installed.
+> We are assuming that you have ROS2 Jazzy installed.

 Please follow the instructions given on the [Bitcraze](https://www.bitcraze.io/documentation/tutorials/getting-started-with-crazyflie-2-x/#inst-comp) page to setup cfclient and  this [Crazyswarm2](https://github.com/IMRCLab/crazyswarm2) to setup ROS2 packages.
-Additionally check for aliases script: https://github.com/larics/docker_files/tree/ros-iron-cf/ros2/ros2-iron/crazyflies-real-world/to_copy and README in this repository which might come in handy.
+Additionally check for aliases script: [https://github.com/larics/docker_files/tree/ros-iron-cf/ros2/ros2-iron/crazyflies-real-world/to_copy](https://github.com/larics/docker_files/blob/master/ros2/ros2-jazzy/crazyflies/to_copy/aliases) and README in this repository which might come in handy.

 The folder structure of this package is:
 1. scripts - additional node for static transformation broadcaster from world to odom is there.